 - 1. Understand the history of sign language in educating deaf students, especially the rise of sign bilingualism in education because of the growing evidence from sign linguistics research. - 2.
 Demonstrate critical thinking towards the controversy between oralism and manualism in deaf education. - 3.
-Critically evaluate the different modes of education, especially the issues surrounding the deployment of two languages (eg. Makaton, Total Communication, Bimodal Bilingual Education) in classroom teaching. - 4.
+Critically evaluate the different modes of education, especially the issues surrounding the deployment of two languages (e.g. Makaton, Total Communication, Bimodal Bilingual Education) in classroom teaching. - 4.
 Understand the latest developments of educating typical and atypical children using a sign bilingual approach. - 5.
-Understand how sign language and gesture can be incorporated in classroom teaching for different subject content like English, mathematics, general science, etc.
+Understand how sign language and gestures can be incorporated in classroom teaching for different subject content like English, mathematics, and general studies, etc.

-Торіс Contents/fundamental concepts Sign Language A visual-spatial language adopted by members of the Deaf Community in daily interactions.
-It consists of a grammatical system which reflects universal principles of linguistic organization but which shows differences when compared with the grammar of the society's spoken language.
-Sign bilingual education An approach, which supports the use of natural sign language in educating deaf students as first language, and the written mode of spoken language as second language.
-The approach is now extended to other populations such as hearing infants, children with special educational needs, etc. Diverse abilities Usually referring to individuals in society or educational settings that demonstrate different hearing, intellectual, and sociopsychological abilities.
-Code choice It refers to the choice of a language code by individuals in communication; it is a reflection of the instinctive abilities of bilinguals/multilinguals due to their multiple competences.
+Торіс Contents/fundamental concepts Sign Language A visual-spatial language adopted by members of the Deaf community in daily interactions.
+It consists of a grammatical system which reflects universal principles of linguistic organization that shows differences when compared with the grammar of the society's spoken language.
+Sign bilingual education An approach, which supports the use of natural sign language in educating deaf students as their first language, and the written mode of spoken language as second language.
+The approach is now extended to other populations such as hearing infants, children with special educational needs such as AD/HD, ASD, etc. Diverse abilities Usually referring to individuals in society or educational settings that demonstrate different sensory, physical, intellectual or psychosocial development.
+Code choice It refers to the choice of a language code by individuals in communication; it is a reflection of the instinctive abilities of bilinguals/multilinguals due to their multiple language competence.